AKAspanion/create-spanion-app/README.md

-# templates
+# create-spanion-app

-Generate template from CLI.
+Generate starter template from repos using CLI.